Mary L. Geffs

 Mary L. Geffs (1854–1939) was an author, speaker, and suffragist.
-She married young and her husband, who was a stock trader and legislator, who died at a young age.
+She married young and her husband, who was a stock trader and legislator, died at a young age.
 As a young woman, she worked in sweat shops to support her family.
 She investigated and reported on occupational hazards in sweat shops and coal mining camps, and became an advocate for occupational safety.
-Geffs went on lecture tours for the Socialist Party of America and campaigned for Colorado University regent, state superintendent of public instruction, and governor.
+Geffs went on lecture tours for the Socialist Party of America and campaigned for University of Colorado regent, state superintendent of public instruction, and governor.

 She was a delegate for the National Woman Suffrage Association conventions and she went on a speaking tour of the western United States advocating for women's right to vote.
 Geffs edited The Living Issue to communicate labor issues.
 It was endorsed by the Knights of Labor.
 She published the book Under Ten Flags about the settlement of Weld County, Colorado in 1938.